Pandemic pushes newly hungry Americans to crowded food lines

 Unemployment surged among Latinos to 18.9 percent this spring, higher than any other racial and ethnic group, according to federal statistics.
 Though it has since fallen, many are still struggling.

-More than 1 in 5 Black and Latino adults with children said as of July 2020 they sometimes or often did not have enough to eat. according to a September report commissioned by the Food Research & Action Center.
+More than 1 in 5 Black and Latino adults with children said as of July 2020 they sometimes or often did not have enough to eat, according to a September report commissioned by the Food Research & Action Center.
 That was double the rate of white and Asian households.
 It also found that women, households with children and people of color are at greatest risk of hunger.

 Abigail Leocadio, 34, who was brought to the U.S. from Mexico by her family when she was 7, works as a phlebotomist in a local lab.
 Her husband, a restaurant cook, was unemployed for months during the outbreak.